-Now we have a range of different options that can not only illuminate the porch, but also provide extra security, long term efficiencies and can compliment your overall design aesthetic.
+Gone are the days of a single, lowly pendant hanging above the door.
+Now we have a range of different options that can not only illuminate the porch, but also provide extra security and long term efficiencies that also compliment your overall design aesthetic, even if you only have a small front porch.

 The idea of harsh light can seem attractive from a security point of view, but as lighting designer Sally Storey of John Cullen Lighting explains, it's important for the porch area to feel inviting.
 'Where you have a bare bulb, always try to make it softer.
 Speak to your electrician about putting a dimmer on any motion-sensor light,' she advises.

 Whether you are planning a major overhaul of your front porch area or simply want to update the lighting to make the most of the space, it's worth considering a range of outdoor lighting ideas when devising your scheme.